 Lack of Affordability

 The primary cause of inflation and the lack of affordability for basic needs is bad policy decisions in Washington.
 Congress keeps taking your American taxpayer dollars and then printing even more.
 When is enough, enough?
-To make matters worse, a disproportionate amount of that money goes to foreign wars, global interests and illegal migrants, which Washington has prioritized above American citizens.
+To make matters worse, a disproportionate amount of that money goes to foreign wars, global interests, and illegal migrants, which Washington has prioritized above American citizens.

 Helping Out Seniors

 Our seniors rely on their Social Security benefits which are being outpaced by inflation while the Social Security trust fund is staring down insolvency.
 This is crushing our seniors while Congress does nothing.
-There needs to be an honest conversation on what America wants to do about this, and it needs to have the same urgency as the Climate Crisis which is also said to have a 10 year window.
-By the way, with us spending upwards of ½ trillion dollars on the illegal migration crisis and the other ½ trillion that President Biden has illegally promised for student death relief, wouldn’t those dollars be better put to our seniors who have paid into the system as opposed to those who haven’t?
+There needs to be an honest conversation on what America wants to do about this, and it needs to have the same urgency as the Climate Crisis which is also said to have a 10-year window.
+By the way, with us spending upwards of ½ trillion dollars on the illegal migration crisis and the other ½ trillion that President Biden has illegally promised for student debt relief, wouldn’t those dollars be better put to our seniors who have paid into the system as opposed to those who haven’t?

 The National Debt